We’ve heard it all

 Flow Hive very specifically focuses on minimizing the effort involved in harvesting honey and, with that, some say it loses much of the magic of beekeeping.

-But we believe this does need to be considered in a balanced way.
+But we believe this should be considered in a balanced way.
 In the same way that Flow Hive sometimes overstates the ease with which honey can be produced, its critics can also often be accused of an overly negative perspective.

 One such example is the suggestion that Flow Hive means you can’t open your hive for an inspection.
 That is simply not true.
 While the individual frame is a closed system, a “hybrid” hive may include a number of Flow Frames alongside regular frames.